 - Loads of writing practice and an in-depth understanding will help one score well and it holds equally for all the subjects.

-- Other factors like recent trend of marks, level of difficulty and familiarity of the subject etc. help one make an informed decision.
+- Other factors like the recent trend of marks, level of difficulty and familiarity of the subject etc. help one make an informed decision.

 The overlapping strategy is followed by a lot of aspirants where one would choose an optional which forms a considerable part of General Studies as well.
 So, when one starts preparing for that chosen optional, a considerable part of GS is covered as well.
 This might seem like a luring strategy but one should choose an optional only when it interests them genuinely.
 Many optional in some way or the other contribute towards GS or Essay preparation.